Charli XCX says she felt "honoured" when Cardi B called her "Charli STD"

 She continued: “And then she tweets the song, and I’m like, ‘Oh my god, Cardi B tweeted my name!
 This is huge!’
 And then I check the tag, and instead of ‘Charli XCX’ it’s ‘Charli STD’ [Laughs].

-“There is an account called Charli STD… I think Cardi tagged it not once, but twice.”
+“There is an account [on Twitter] called Charli STD… I think Cardi tagged it not once, but twice.”

 Charli went on to say that she “felt honoured” by the rapper’s mishap, adding: “If anyone is gonna make this kind of online error, it’s gotta be Cardi ’cause it’s iconic and I’m almost happy it happened.